There may be affiliate links in this post. Read my disclosure policy to learn more.

 Ashford Castle in County Galway

 Located in beautiful County Galway on the west coast of Ireland, this 800-year-old castle sits on a 350-acre estate.
 Currently owned by Red Carnation Hotels, Ashford Castle was once home of the famed Guinness family.
-Since its inception, Ashford castle has seen battles and history to celebrities and movie fame.
-It was notably featured in the film The Quite Man starring John Wayne, and has hosted US presidents, musicians, actors, and even royalty including the Prince of Wales.
+Since its inception, Ashford Castle has seen battles, history, celebrities, and movie fame.
+It was notably featured in the film The Quite Man starring John Wayne and has hosted US presidents, musicians, actors, and even royalty, including the Prince of Wales.

 Contributed by Olivia from the Girl With Blue Sails travel blog